-In order to make sure Slant remains trusted and useful to our community, we do not allow contributions from users in situations where they may have a conflict of interest.
+In order to make sure Slant remains trusted and useful to our community, we do not allow contributions in situations where there may be a conflict of interest.

-Users who have a professional relationship with a product may not add their product to any question on the site, add recommendations to said product, add any Pros or Cons, make edits to existing content, or flag content for review on those product pages, or interact in any way with their options or those of direct competitors outside the comment section.
+Users who have a professional relationship with a product or its competitors may not add their product to any question on the site, add recommendations to said product, add any Pros or Cons, make edits to existing content, or flag content for review on those product pages, or interact in any way with their options or those of direct competitors outside the comment section.
 They can, however, directly edit the spec table and add or remove images and/or videos to their products.